berniewu2/WutheringWaveEchoScorer/README.md

 ## 3. Analyze

 #### Run the Scorer
-By default it looks for `resonator.jpeg` in the current directory.
+By default it looks for all images in the input folder.
 ```
 python main.py
 ```
+Results will be in the output folder.

 Example Rsult

 ![alt text](img/example_result.png)